 Crayola shared a fun lesson for how to make a glowing luminaria path.
 They suggest using gel markers on black construction paper, but you could also use crayons or chalk.

 There are many, many different lesson plans for making poinsettias.
-Here are just a few: Complementary Poinsettias with Paint, Poinsettia Felt Ornament, Poinsettia Fans with lesson plans and instructions in English or instructions in Spanish, Poinsettia Sponge Paint Art, and Construction Paper Hand Print Poinsettias.
+Here are just a few: Complementary Poinsettias with Paint, Poinsettia Felt Ornament, Poinsettia Fans with lesson plans and instructions, Poinsettia Sponge Paint Art, and Construction Paper Hand Print Poinsettias.

 Star Piñatas are a really fun part of the Las Posadas celebration.
 If you aren’t brave enough to make twenty-something piñatas with your entire class (I’ve done it.
 It’s incredibly messy and fun.
 You will be exhausted, but you will survive), here are some other options: Cone Cup Piñatas, Mini-Piñatas, and Tissue Paper Pinatas.
 There wasn’t a specific lesson plan for this last activity, but here’s a picture from Fabulous in First that’s pretty self-explanatory.